cristhiandcl/poxedex-react-native/README.md

 # Welcome to the POKEDEX APP (React Native)

-This project was created with react native Expo CLI and styled with TailwindCss (nativeWind), this project has also a web version, first version => [Pokedex](https://cristhiandcl.github.io/pokedex-app/) and its improved one [Pokedex Remastered](https://cristhiandcl.github.io/pokedex-app-remastered/)
+This project was created with react native Expo CLI and styled with TailwindCss (nativeWind), this project has also a couple of web versions, first version => [Pokedex](https://cristhiandcl.github.io/pokedex-app/) and its improved one [Pokedex Remastered](https://cristhiandcl.github.io/pokedex-app-remastered/)

 ## `Libraries`